 \subsection{Deformation of cluster mutations}

-In this section, we will briefly review the deformation theory which preserves the presymplectic form, introduced by the third author and Kouloukas \cite{hone2021deformations}.
-Let us consider the exchange relation \eqref{mu1} and express it in the following form:
+In this section, we briefly review the most general deformations of cluster mutations which preserve the presymplectic form, introduced by the second author and Kouloukas \cite{hone2021deformations}.
+Let us consider a generalized mutation $\tilde{\mu}_k$ applied to a cluster $\vb{x}=(x_1,\ldots,x_m)$, of the following form: